michaelfester/docs/docs/reference/components/link-component.md

 - Use the menu in **Title** to select the value from your data to display, or select **Custom** to enter a Custom Value for this field.
 The Title can also be left blank if you only want to display the Label.

-{% figure src="/docs/reference/components/link-component/image(14).png.png" caption="Configuring the Link Component on apps" /%}
+{% figure src="/docs/reference/components/link-component/configuring-link-component.png" caption="Configuring the Link Component in apps" /%}